wengyusu/CS-IntroToAI/Assignment4/Report.md

 ```
 http://image-net.org/api/text/imagenet.synset.geturls?wnid=n09428293
 ```
-Due to the limitation of the computing power of our laptops, we only downloaded 10000 images as the train set, and 1000 addtional images as the validation set.
+Due to the limitation of the computing power of our laptops, we only downloaded 1000 images as the train set, and 100 addtional images as the validation set.

 These images are not included in the archive but can be downloaded by the python script `get_dataset.py`

 ### Preprocess
 Before training, we resize the images to 64pixelsx64pixels and read as a 2D array.

-We also normalized the input of LAB channels, making its value between 0 to 1.
+We also preprocess the input values of LAB channels, converting them range from 0 to 1.
 ### Evaluation

 We choose Mean-squared Error(MSE) as the loss function: